 The Company operates the largest cinema advertising network reaching movie audiences in the U.S., allowing NCM LLC to sell advertising under long-term exhibitor services agreements ("ESAs") with the founding members and certain third-party theater circuits, referred to in this document as "network affiliates" under long-term network affiliate agreements.
-Beginning in mid-March 2020, each of our founding members and all of our network affiliates announced that their theaters would be temporarily closed to address the COVID-19 Pandemic.
-As of June 25, 2020, almost all of the theaters within our network remained closed.
-The Company was unable to advertise in the theaters, and thus did not generate any in-theater revenue, during the three months ended June 25, 2020 and are not able to advertise in theaters for the duration of time that the theaters remain closed.
+Beginning in mid-March 2020, each of the Company's founding members and all of its network affiliates announced that their theaters would be temporarily closed to address the COVID-19 Pandemic and almost all of the theaters within the Company's network remained closed until late August 2020.
+The Company generated no in-theater advertising revenue for the period that the theaters were closed.
+On September 4, 2020, the Company resumed advertising within the theaters that were open in its network, however, in-theater advertising revenue continues to be adversely impacted as attendance remains restricted by government mandated patron capacity limitations and a continued lack of new major motion picture releases.
+As of September 24, 2020, approximately two-thirds of the theaters within the Company's network had reopened.
+In October 2020, Regal announced the re-closure of its theaters in the United States and as October 30, 2020, approximately 53% of theaters within our network are open.
+These developments will be referred to as the "COVID-19 Pandemic."

 On September 17, 2019, NCM LLC entered into amendments to the ESAs with Cinemark and Regal (collectively, the "2019 ESA Amendments").
-The 2019 ESA Amendments extended the contract life of the ESAs with Cinemark and Regal by four years resulting in a weighted average remaining term of the ESAs with the founding members (based on attendance) of approximately 19.3 years as of June 25, 2020.
-The network affiliate agreements expire at various dates between September 2020 and July 2031.
-The weighted average remaining term (based on 2019 attendance) of the ESAs and the network affiliate agreements together is 16.8 years as of June 25, 2020.
+The 2019 ESA Amendments extended the contract life of the ESAs with Cinemark and Regal by four years resulting in a weighted average remaining term of the ESAs with the founding members (based on attendance) of approximately 19.0 years as of September 24, 2020.
+The network affiliate agreements expire at various dates between January 2021 and July 2031.
+The weighted average remaining term (based on 2019 attendance) of the ESAs and the network affiliate agreements together is 16.5 years as of September 24, 2020.

-As of June 25, 2020, NCM LLC had 162,531,666 common membership units outstanding, of which 78,000,338 (48.0%) were owned by NCM, Inc., 42,290,694 (26.0%) were owned by Regal, 40,850,068 (25.1%) were owned by Cinemark and 1,390,566 (0.9%) were owned by AMC.
+As of September 24, 2020, NCM LLC had 162,568,939 common membership units outstanding, of which 78,037,611 (48.0%) were owned by NCM, Inc., 42,290,694 (26.0%) were owned by Regal, 40,850,068 (25.1%) were owned by Cinemark and 1,390,566 (0.9%) were owned by AMC.
 The membership units held by the founding members are exchangeable into NCM, Inc. common stock on a one-for-one basis.